Hatfield and Newhampton: 19th and early 20th century

 One of the chief landowners in the 1880s was Sir Joseph Bailey, 2nd Baronet (1858 to 1899), MP, of Glanusk Park, Crickhowell in Brecon, Wales.
 Parish land was of clay over a subsoil of rock, on which were grown crops of wheat, oats, beans, hops, fruit, with some pasture.
 Population in 1881 was 139, and in 1891, 251.
 New Hampton, with 11 inhabitants in two houses, was of 148 acre.
 Previously extra pariochial, it was now its own civil parish in the Union, electoral and county court districts, and petty sessional division of Leominster.
-Residents and occupations listed in the late 1880s included, at Hatfield Court and farm, Howard Ashton the local Justice of the Peace and county Deputy Lieutenant, and its land agent and farm bailiff.
+Residents and occupations listed in the late 1880s included, at Hatfield Court and farm, Howard Ashton the local justice of the peace and county Deputy Lieutenant, and its land agent and farm bailiff.
 There were between nine and ten farmers, two to four of whom were also hop growers, a further hop grower, a blacksmith, a gamekeeper, an estate carpenter, two shopkeepers, and a shoe maker who later in the decade ran the post office as sub-postmaster.

 In 1903 the nave of St Leonard's was restored as a memorial to Miss Vickers of Hatfield Court.
 The discharged vicarage in 1909 was now valued at £125 yearly, and in 1913 at £130, and still in the gift of the Lord Chancellors: Gifford, Reid and Haldane.
 The parish vicar, previously living at Pudleston, was now at The Rock (house) in Hatfield, while the annual parish charity of 25 shillings was now distributed in coal.
 The Fencote railway station had been opened at the east of the parish, where operated the agent for the Fencote branch of the South Wales Coal Company.
-The National School had now become a Public Elementary School, under the 1902 Education Act which replaced the directly elected school boards with Local Education Authorities.
+The National School had now become a Public Elementary School, under the Education Act 1902 which replaced the directly elected school boards with local education authorities.
 The school was now capable of holding 87 pupils and had an average attendance of 54 in 1909 and 41 in 1913.
 The post office, which was now also a telegraph office, again processed mail through Leominster, with the nearest money order office at Bredenbury.
 A carrier—transporter of trade goods, with sometimes people, between different settlements—operated between Hatfield and Leominster on Fridays.

 Hatfield parish area, enlarged with parts of Docklow, was now 1947 acre, with a 1901 civil parish population of 218, and a 1911 of 214.
 Ecclesiastical parish population was 191 in 1901, and in 183 in 1911.
 New Hampton population in 1901 was 10, and 16 in 1911.
 Occupations included the parish clerk, a farm bailiff to Hatfield Court, an estate carpenter, a coal company agent, the station master of Fencote Railway station, nine to ten farmers, a blacksmith, and a grocer who was also a tea dealer, saddler, harness maker, shoe repairer and tobacconist.